SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 ## HTTP Mapping Rules

-All RPP endpoints are derived mechanically from the Data Object definitions in [@!I-D.kowalik-rpp-data-objects].
+All RPP endpoints are derived mechanically from the Data Object definitions in [@!I-D.ietf-rpp-data-objects].
 No endpoint URL or HTTP method related to processing of provisioning objects is defined independently of a corresponding Data Object.
 The rules in this section MUST be applied to determine the URL path and HTTP method for any operation.

 ### Rule 1: Collection Path Segment